Plain English

 Accumulation/Distribution

-Accumulation/Distribution is a technical indicator that measures whether money is flowing into or out of a stock.
-It com…
+Accumulation/Distribution is a technical indicator that measures whether smart money is buying or selling a stock by com…

 ADX (Average Directional Index)

-The ADX (Average Directional Index) is a technical indicator that measures how strong a stock's price trend is, regardle…
+ADX is a technical indicator that measures how strong a stock's price trend is, regardless of direction.
+You'll see it o…

 ATR (Average True Range)